maddypetersen/pierce-hacker-submissions/Contributor_Content/Author_Tutorial.md

 * **Provide links to required/recommended software or website access**

 ### 4. Start drafting
 Start with the [lesson template](https://github.com/jloan/pierce-hacker-submissions/blob/master/lessons/lesson-template.md).
 By now, you should have enough information to fill out everything up to the Lesson Steps/Components portion.
+This is a great time to research other online lessons (or tutorials) to get an idea of how to make yours effective.
+Try not to hold yourself to a certain number of steps.
+Instead, write out as many steps as you think you need.
+You can always combine them later if appropriate.
+If you feel like you have done this and your lesson is too long, it may be a good idea to break it up into 2 or more lessons.
+Recap:
+* **Start filling out the [lesson template](https://github.com/jloan/pierce-hacker-submissions/blob/master/lessons/lesson-template.md)**
+* ****
 ### 5. Review your work and make edits

 ## Credits, Further Reading, etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM4MjUxMzgzLDIwODY2NTgxNTgsMTQyMD
-M2NzE0MCwtMzY4MTY3MjUxLC0yMDMyMTA2MzU5LC00NTg3MjA3
-MzMsMjU4MzE4MjYsMTEwNTYxNjg3MywtMTQ0NjQ4NTkzLC05Mj
-k4ODY5MTMsMTg2Nzc1OTE3MSwtMTIxNTMwMDM5MSwtNTQ3NDg2
-OTk3LDE5MzAxMjE3NjRdfQ==
+eyJoaXN0b3J5IjpbODI5MzExNTI4LDE5MjIyNDgxNzQsLTQxND
+gxNTA3Myw3MzgyNTEzODMsMjA4NjY1ODE1OCwxNDIwMzY3MTQw
+LC0zNjgxNjcyNTEsLTIwMzIxMDYzNTksLTQ1ODcyMDczMywyNT
+gzMTgyNiwxMTA1NjE2ODczLC0xNDQ2NDg1OTMsLTkyOTg4Njkx
+MywxODY3NzU5MTcxLC0xMjE1MzAwMzkxLC01NDc0ODY5OTcsMT
+kzMDEyMTc2NF19
 -->